 Ready?
 Here’s How!

-For our 84″ wide space, we used five hanging baskets that we planted with a gleaming combination of white New Guinea impatiens and white caladiums.
+For our 84" wide space, we used five hanging baskets.
+We planted them with a gleaming combination of white New Guinea impatiens and white caladiums.
 Both plants can tolerate morning sun or all-day light shade.
 (If you have more sun, try geraniums or verbena with sweet potato vine.
 More shade?
 Can’t beat coleus with lobelia or ivy.)

-The trick here is to begin by hanging the first basket at eye level, then move to the outer edges and hang the next two baskets.
+The trick here is to begin by hanging the first basket at eye level.
+Then, move to the outer edges and hang the next two baskets.
 Finally, fill in the gaps with the remaining two baskets.
-We spent a bit more for plant hooks that swivel which makes it easy to turn plants regularly so each gets light on all sides.
+We spent a bit more for plant hooks that swivel.
+This makes it easy to turn plants regularly so each gets light on all sides.

 Here’s the shopping list for this project based on our 84″ wide space (with links where applicable).
 Adjust quantities as needed!

-Once planted and hung, water regularly (might be daily in hottest weather), shear spent flowers to encourage more blooms, and feed once more after first big flush begins to fade.
+Once planted and hung, water regularly (might be daily in hottest weather).
+Also, shear spent flowers to encourage more blooms and feed once more after first big flush begins to fade.
 Come fall, toss the tired annuals and fill with ornamental cabbages and mums.
-In warmer zones where you can garden in winter, this is a great way to display a combo of pansies and cool season herbs such as cilantro or parsley.
+In warmer zones, where you can garden in winter, this is a great way to display a combo.
+Try using pansies and cool season herbs such as cilantro or parsley.